About the Program

 - Partnerships with Kaiser facilities optimize practice setting experiences

-- Relationships with local academic institutions provide clinical research opportunities
+- Relationships with local academic institutions provide clinical research opportunities upon request by residents

 - 26 webinars plus two four day on-site workshops in Southern California through the Neurologic Physical Therapy Professional Education Consortium.
 Additional courses are given in the San Francisco Bay Area with the faculty of the Kaiser Permanente Neurologic Physical Therapy Residency Program